Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 * measure the usability of the solution and the clarity of the instructions
 * measure the fluidity of the verification process and its integration into the overall customer experience

-To do this, Simon favors in person moderated interviews (he meets the participants at Ubble's offices) in order to be able to take into account the verbal AND non-verbal reactions of the participants with more precision.
-Tandemz had been recommended to Simon by a peer, so it was only natural that he turned to Tandemz to recruit his participants.
+To do this, Simon favors in person moderated interviews (he meets the participants at Ubble's offices in Paris) in order to be able to take into account the verbal AND non-verbal reactions of the participants with more precision.
+Following the recommendations of a peer, he turned to Tandemz to recruit his participants.

-> ”UX without testing is divination.”
+”UX without testing is divination.”

 ## Testers recruitment target